misselliev/dulce-giphy/README.md

 ## Live

-Still a work in progress!
-Meanwhile you can browse through more projects in my portfolio [here](https://misselliev-portfolio.herokuapp.com/)
+You can test drive it [here](https://misselliev.github.io/dulce-giphy/) or you can browse through more projects in my portfolio [here](https://misselliev-portfolio.herokuapp.com/)

 ## Developer